 If you read some of the Facebook and TripAdvisor reviews of both Tibet Kitchen and Amitash the Rice Bowl you will get the sense that their food was an integral part of these students lives.
 Yankee has brought the recipes that have been creating so many fond memories in Mussoorie to Bangkok.
 Of course, she brought back the Tibetan and Indo-Chinese recipes only as Thai food is pretty easy to come by here!
 The team of chefs have taken those recipes and brought a little bit of Tibet to the table.

 A Tibetan escape in the heart of Bangkok…

 Tibet Kitchen is filled with lots of natural light from the window fronts and sides which highlight the vibrant colors within.
 The walls are painted with bright reds and decorated with intricate patterns of gold, deep blue, and green.
 Also adorning the walls are many beautiful paintings and tapestries typical to the region.
 Dining here is like stepping into a nice restaurant in Tibet.
 Popular in the evenings, make sure to make reservations if you want to dine here with a group on weekends.

 I’m hungry!
 How do I get there?

-UPDATE (February 24, 2019): Tibet Kitchen moved from their Sukhumvit Soi 23 location (where this article was written) and opened two new branches: one near Khao San Road and another on Ratchada 14.
-Both Google Map locations are below.
+UPDATE (February 24, 2019): Tibet Kitchen moved from their Sukhumvit Soi 23 location (where this article was written) and opened Their new location on Soi 22 (pictured in this Google Map)

 If you enjoy Tibetan cuisine you will be thrilled to know that you can now get it here in Bangkok.
 If you’re looking to try Tibetan cuisine but not willing to take the flight and risk of luggage loss, you should visit Tibet Kitchen for a delicious experience.
 Regardless of which you may be, make sure you get a nice selection of momos and addictive dipping sauces!